 Environment model

-Atlas uses two Terraform roots with the same structure and mostly the same module graph:
+Atlas uses three Terraform roots with the same file structure and mostly the same module graph:

-The design goal is parity by structure and divergence by inputs.
+The design goal is parity by structure and divergence by inputs, with one intentional shared-foundation exception for staging2.

 Root comparison